Things To Do In Brisbane – An Insider’s Guide

 One card gives you access to all public transport.
 Simply top it up using a credit card here or by calling 13 12 30.

-If you feel like a spot of shopping then you could take a short 10-minute walk from the pier to the Queen Street Mall in the heart of Brisbane where you’ll discover 700+ retailers in Brisbane’s premier shopping destination.
+If you feel like a spot of shopping then you could take a short 10-minute walk from the pier to the Queen Street Mall.
+The mall is located in the heart of Brisbane where you’ll discover 700+ retailers in Brisbane’s premier shopping destination.

-If you opt to keep travelling on the river, Southbank will keep you busy for hours too through the picnic areas, Brisbane’s only beach (be in man-made!) or walking tracks.
+If you opt to keep travelling on the river, Southbank will keep you busy for hours too.
+You can enjoy various picnic areas, Brisbane’s only beach (be it man-made) or one of the many walking tracks.

-There’s also a cinema at Southbank in case it’s raining during your stay, pubs, restaurants, café’s and bars.
-Love live music?
+There’s also a cinema at Southbank in case it’s raining during your stay.
+Plus pubs, restaurants, café’s and bars.
+Do you love live music?
 Southbank is home to the riverside stage where many local and international acts have performed.

 Or there is Suncorp stadium a short bus or train ride from the city centre where (Ed Sheeran recently played).

-Local football games of soccer and rugby league are played at the stadium with the popular AFL (Australian Football – a bit like Gaelic football) and cricket both local, interstate and international played at the Gabba, again only a few minutes bus ride from the city centre.
+Local football games of soccer and rugby league are played at the stadium.
+The very popular AFL (Australian Football incase you didn’t know) is played at the Gabba.
+It’s also where local, interstate and international cricket is played.
+The Gabba is only a few minutes bus ride from the city centre.

 In fact, the entire market could be classed as a pop-up as all the stores are in old shipping containers!